shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The cats paused.

-Ersatzica beat them some more, pounding them faster with each beat.
+Ersatzica beat the drums some more, pounding them faster with each beat.

 The cats came out from behind the trees.
 One of the cats whispered, “Monassus?”